muhammedasaf110/signal_analysis/README.md

 ### 2. The Frequency Spectrum (Frequency Domain)
 This graph utilizes a Fast Fourier Transform to break the raw signal down into its constituent frequencies.
-The mathematical mirroring (Hermitian Symmetry) has been removed to display a clean, professional single-sided spectrum up to the Nyquist frequency ($f_s / 2$).